Patricia Bishop: Death and legacy

 Bishop died on 20 August 2011, aged 71, after suffering a stroke during a meeting with officials to discuss national cultural presentations.
 Posthumously, the Music Literacy Trust developed the Pat Bishop Scholarship Programme to assist music students and arrangers in furthering their education.

 In January 2012, the Panorama Competition featured a presentation by the band Phase II Pan Groove, led by Boogsie Sharpe, featuring lyrics written by Gregory "GB" Ballantyne dedicated to Bishop.
 Initially, the song was titled "The Bishop of Pan", but the name changed upon the recommendation of other musicians to "The Archbishop of Pan".

-In 2013, she was posthumously designated a National Icon of Trinidad and Tobago at an award ceremony held to commemorate the 50th anniversary of the country's independence.
-Four years after Bishop's death, her final art exhibition was hosted by her sister, Gillian Bishop.
+In 2013, Bishop was posthumously designated a National Icon of Trinidad and Tobago at an award ceremony held to commemorate the 50th anniversary of the country's independence.
+Four years after her death, her final art exhibition was hosted by her sister, Gillian Bishop.
 It was a private show called She Sells Sea Shells by the Sea Shore and featured 20 artworks centred on the imagery of the sea.
 Utilizing blues, whites and golds, the pieces focused on the ocean, sun, sand and things that one might find on the beach.

 Artistic works by Bishop are part of the permanent collection of the Central Bank of Trinidad and Tobago, one of the largest private art collections in Trinidad.